GoMeep/daemon/README.md

 on the trustedConnections list can prey on any server.
 This will not be true during beta. future requests will only be aloud from the specified address, to the specified address.)

+## collecting
+to collect data simply have mongodb running and launch the `collectionService.js` using harmong destructuring flags.

+> node -harmony-destructuring collectionService.js